mwiens91/trans-fat/README.md

 ## Great, how do I install this?

 First you need to get some dependencies.
-Assuming you're on Ubuntu (or similar) run
+Make sure you have
 ```
-sudo apt-get install fatsort ffmpeg
+fatsort ffmpeg
 ```
-then to install transfat run
+To install transfat run
 ```
-sudo pip3 install transfat
+pip3 install transfat
 ```
-Giving root privileges to the last command isn't strictly necessary, but if you provide them, you'll get a useful `man` page for the program.
+If you provide root access to the pip3 installation, you'll get a useful `man` page for the program.